ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/tags.rst

 Tags
 ====

-Tags can be used to add metadata, or keywords, to intelligence data and Workflow Cases.
+Tags can be used to add metadata, or keywords, to Groups, Indicators, Victims, and Workflow Cases.
 They provide a way to quickly identify or follow associated activities of a particular interest across ThreatConnect.

 Endpoint: ``/api/v3/tags``